Best Short-term Business Loans in April 2025

 Regardless of how they are used, short-term business loans are meant to be paid back over a short period of time.
 Short-term business loans typically have loan terms ranging from three to 24 months with daily or weekly payments.

-This is unlike long-term business loans, which can usually be repaid in monthly installments over a period of up to ten years.
+This is in contrast to long-term business loans, which can usually be repaid in monthly installments over a period of up to ten or more years.

 Types of short-term business loans